Securities Attorneys for Promissory Note Arbitration Cases

 The reasons this provision is included are obvious.
 While most employees are at-will employees, brokerage firms still want this arrangement to be spelled out so that the employee cannot later argue that the brokerage firm made promises of employment for a specified period of time.
 Although there is case law that claims FINRA arbitration agreement changes a broker’s at-will relationship with a brokerage firm to “something else,” requiring justification for a discharge (see, e.g. Paine Webber v.
 Agron, 49 F. 3d.
 347, 352 (8th Cir.
 1994)), “at-will” provisions are generally enforced.

-(4) Another provision that is significant is that the Notes usually provide for the brokerage’s firm authority to restrict the broker’s brokerage account if any amounts owed on the loans become outstanding.
+(4) Another provision that is significant is that the notes usually provide for the brokerage’s firm authority to restrict the broker’s brokerage account if any amounts owed on the loans become outstanding.
 A typical example of such a provision is as follows:

 “The Lender shall have the right, upon default, without notice, to withhold any monies payable by it to the Borrower, as commissions or otherwise or from any amounts payable under any non-qualified deferred compensation or similar arrangement sponsored by the Lender, and to withhold other monies, securities, commodities or other properties of the Borrower which may at any time be in the possession of the Lender for any purpose; and to apply such monies, etc., to satisfy the indebtedness due under this Note.
 The Borrower hereby authorizes and consents to the aforementioned deductions.”

-The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Seattle, Washington.
+The White Law Group, LLC is a national law firm specializing in securities fraud, securities arbitration, investor protection, and securities regulation/compliance.
+Since our establishment in 2010, we have successfully filed over 700 FINRA arbitration cases.

 I find this very useful.
 I am in a situation where after having left my previous brokerage firm they issued a letter to my clients recommending a new broker.
 The letter oddly enough had my name in the signature portion and referred to me in the body of the letter as the branch manager which I was not.